gopi-suvanam/scribbler/ROADMAP.md

 - Cut-copy-paste whole cells
 - Ctrl-Z
 - Sleeker menu
+- Existing keyboard shortcuts not working
 - More keyboard shortcuts
-- Make it more responsive
+- Make it more responsive so that coding on mobile also becomes easy

 ### Features
 - Use GPU where possible